bclarkson-code/Tricycle/README.md

     return result
 ```

-Becuase cupy has the same interface as numpy, this function will automatically
+Because Cupy has the same interface as Numpy, this function will automatically
 run on the right device, with no code changes.

 #### Fusing